btroncone/learn-rxjs/operators/filtering/ignoreelements.md

 ####signature: `ignoreElements(): Observable`

-## Ignore everything but complete and error
+## Ignore everything but complete and error.

 ### Examples